 Tips on Finding a Visual Communicator to Bring Your Science Story to Life

 Share Your Science Story With the World!
 Part 1 of 3 in our FAQ series on how to work with a visual science communicator as a non-artist (AKA scientist, engineer, allied communicator)

 Are you excited to share the importance of your science using illustrations and animations?
 Have you (or the scientists you represent) been developing revolutionary technology and you’re ready to share your exciting progress with a broader audience?
 Queue the science communicator!
 In this first article of our series, we’ll give you some tips on how to find and choose a visual science communicator.

 When you’ve spent your career—lifetime—focused on honing your scientific skills, it can feel daunting to reach out to the art world.
 The good news is that there are illustrators and animators trained to communicate science.
 Many even started out in science.
-Read on for tips to find a visual communicator that you will connect with.
+Read on for tips to find and hire a visual communicator that you will connect with.